Djaytan/docker-papermc-server/docs/configuration.md

 * 🚫 **Disabled** – Unsupported by PaperMC or explicitly disabled to encourage use of modern Paper alternatives.
 These are often deprecated, removed, or overridden (e.g., `settings.plugin-profiling` in `bukkit.yml`).

+If you have a valid use case for customizing an unmodifiable property, please [open an issue](https://github.com/Djaytan/docker-papermc-server/issues) and describe your motivation or technical need.
+Your feedback helps guide future improvements.

 ### 🛠️ System-managed Properties

 | 🗂️ Category | ⚙️ Property Name            | 📌 Fixed Value           |